aslokeeshwar/aslokeeshwar/README.md

 i'm loki.

-I am a 16 year old student, a designer and Arduino programmer, and a tech enthusiast.
+I am a 17 year old student, a 3D designer and Arduino programmer, and a tech enthusiast.
-I love to spend time just messing around with very cool projects like a Neopixel light bar for my workspace.
+~~I love to spend time just messing around with very cool projects like a Neopixel light bar for my workspace.~~ I have no goddamn time to do anything other than study.
 I have an unhealthy obsession with coffee and music, here's my [Last.fm](https://www.last.fm/user/lokidoki_).

 <a href="https://discord.com/users/554634482817171466">